kubism/smorgasbord/README.md

 ![Concept of Smorgasbord](./docs/concept.svg)

+## Future

+### Automatic removal

+Currently it is required to manage the removal/deactivation of users manually, e.g. admin removing entries from git repository.

+However if the information about the deactivation is available via OIDC, e.g. refresh token failing.
+It would be possible to deactivate users automatically.

 ## About the name

 This project started a late night project and the name was essentially what